-Dr. Valerie Paasch is a licensed psychologist with the Pediatric Psychology Program in the Department of Behavioral Psychology and the Director of Behavioral Sleep Services in the Sleep Disorder Clinic at Kennedy Krieger Institute.
+Dr. Valerie Paasch is a licensed psychologist with the Pediatric Psychology Program in the Department of Behavioral Psychology, the Director of Postdoctoral Fellowship Training in the Department of Behavioral Psychology and the Director of Behavioral Sleep Services in the Sleep Disorder Clinic at Kennedy Krieger Institute.
 Dr. Paasch is also an assistant professor in the Department of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.

 Dr. Paasch's training and research have focused on the development and evaluation of interventions to promote coping and adjustment to acute and chronic medical conditions and associated treatments for youth and their families.
 She has special interest in pediatric psychology, neurodevelopmental disabilities, and the application of applied behavior analysis principles.
 Specific research interests include procedural preparation, pediatric sleep, and pediatric brain injury.

-Current research projects include: a grant-funded study examining the use of educational materials to prepare children with neurodevelopmental disabilities for an overnight sleep study; using behavioral desensitization to promote child tolerance of overnight sleep studies; use of actigraphy with pediatric populations; and identifying behavioral and psychological interventions provided to children with brain injury and their families in an interdisciplinary clinic setting.
+Current research projects include: using behavioral desensitization to promote child tolerance of overnight sleep studies; use of actigraphy with pediatric populations; and identifying behavioral and psychological interventions provided to children with brain injury and their families in an interdisciplinary clinic setting.

 Paasch V, Hoosier TM, Accardo J, Ewen JB, Slifer KJ (2012).
 Technical tips: performing EEGs and polysomnograms on children with neurodevelopmental disabilities.Neurodiagn J. 52(4), 333-48.